Danyi Prefecture

 Danyi is a prefecture located in the Plateaux Region of Togo.
 The prefecture covers 396 km^{2}, with a population in 2022 of 40,240.
 The prefecture seat is located in Danyi-Apéyémé.

-Cantons of Danyi include Danyi-Atigba, Ahlon, Danyi-Kakpa, Yikpa, Danyi-Kpéto, Evita, and Danyi-Elavagnon.
+Danyi Prefecture consists of two communes, with Danyi 1, Danyi 2 covering areas that include Cantons such Danyi-Atigba, Ahlon, Danyi-Kakpa, Yikpa, Danyi-Kpéto, Evita, and Danyi-Elavagnon.

 Danyi along with Agou were split of from the district of Kloto.
 Kpalime serves as the major urban center for the area.